cdf5579nyu/Federal-Reserve-Challenge-Graphs/README.md

-# fred
+# Federal Reserve Challenge Graphs, Fall 2023, New York University

-Federal Reserve challenge, Fall 2023, New York University, code for graphs
+Pulling all data from FRED API keys that can be requested from the website for student projects.
+Running all the code will provide up to date information with graphs in the format required for the presentation.

 Final presentation video: